-The relative settings (-2 to +4) set the font size relative to the site visitor's default browser settings.
-To change the unit of measurement, you can type directly into the Size field; for example, 12 pt.
+The relative settings (-2 to 4) set the font size relative to the site visitor's default browser settings.

+You can choose the unit for specifying the font size from the drop-down list to the right of the size field.
 To change the unit throughout the site, you must edit the font size setting for the text format in Style view.

-- 6. Click a font style button to assign characteristics-bold, italic, underline, and strikethrough, superscript, or subscript-to the text. - 7.
+- 6. Click a font style button to assign characteristics-bold, italic, and underline-to the text. - 7.
 To assign a color other than the SiteStyle color to the text, click the color sample and select a color from the Color Picker. - 8.
-To remove all added formatting from the paragraph containing the selected text, click the Clear button.
-Inherited formatting remains. - 9.
+To highlight text, select the highlight tool to the right of the color sample, and select a color from the Color Picker. - 9.
 To set left, center, right, or block alignment for the paragraph containing the selected text, click an alignment button. - 10.
 To indent the paragraph, click an indent button or press Tab.
 Using this indenting button nests the selected paragraph under unselected paragraphs.
 To nest the paragraph to a deeper level, continue to click the button or press Tab.
 Default indenting is set as part of the text's format style.